nwehr/hhUnit/README.md

 # Usage

-To use hUnit in your own project, create `Dockerfile.hunit-tester` in your project folder.
+To use hhUnit in your own project, create `Dockerfile.hhUnit-tester` in your project folder.
 Copy your tests into `/usr/local/tests`.
 You may also copy your entire project into `/usr/local/tests`.
-If you go this route, it is recommended that you utilize `.hunitignore` to prevent hunit from including source files that aren't test suites.
+If you go this route, it is recommended that you utilize `.hhUnitignore` to prevent hhUnit from including source files that aren't test suites.

-#### Dockerfile.hunit-tester
+#### Dockerfile.hhUnit-tester

 ```
-FROM registry.gitlab.com/nwehr/hunit
+FROM registry.gitlab.com/nwehr/hhUnit

 COPY /path/to/your/tests /usr/local/tests
 ```